 Coinbase is the biggest and most popular cryptocurrency broker exchange.
 It is secure and accepts bank transfer, credit/debit card, and PayPal.
 Their fees depend on which payment method you choose, so be sure to check before you pay!
 Card fees are the highest at 3.75%.

 If you live in Asia, Africa or South America, you probably can’t use Coinbase.
-It is mainly only available in Europe, Australia and North America — you can see a full list of the available countries here.
+It is mainly only available in Europe, Australia and North America.

 You can buy Bitcoin, Ether, Litecoin, and Bitcoin Cash on Coinbase.